 The impressions included the Pleasant Moments Vintage Dancers entering from the orchestra pit.
 The Barton organ with John Lauter rising into view as the platform for the Hotel Savarine Society Orchestra rolled to the back of the stage.
 Small, candle-lit tables in the corridor on the lobby side of the balcony.
 And of course, the historic and nostalgic atmosphere of the Redford that keeps people coming back.

 Visitors were treated to a refrigerator magnet that included the logo of the Redford and a reproduction of its starry ceiling.
 A souvenir program was packed with colorful pictures and insightful history.

 Adding to the 1920s atmosphere was a short Buster Keaton film, The Electric House (1922), with John Lauter providing musical accompaniment.
 Buster demonstrated modern electrical conveniences of the 1920s, including an escalator stairway and a model train that helped serve dinner.
-It was the perfect movie on a night when Redford moviegoers traveled back to the time when the Redford was a brand new theater (which of course it still is for any first-time visitor).
+It was the perfect movie on a night when Redford moviegoers traveled back to the time when the Redford was a brand new state-of-the art theater.

 This Buster Keaton film came on a memorable day when I also enjoyed four other short Keaton movies, at an afternoon screening at the Detroit Film Theatre of Daydreams (1922), The Boat (1921), The Balloonatic (1923), and One Week (1920).
 Pianist David Drazin’s sharp notes accented the acrobatics of Keaton, whose creative plots and stunts continue to amaze.
 Hearing two styles of silent film music for the same actor in one day was another of the many “comparative analyses” I’ve enjoyed in observing the different strengths of the Detroit Film Theatre, Michigan Theater, and Redford Theatre.